What is The Iowa State Bar Association?

 How do I view on-demand seminars?

-To view the ISBA's collection of on-demand seminar, please click here.
+To view the ISBA's collection of on-demand seminars, please click here.

 long do I have to complete the Basic Skills Course?